tomasherceg/dotvvm-docs/Controls/businesspack/GridView/sample3/sample.md

 ## Sample 3: Grid Footer

-The `ShowFooter` specifies whether the row footer is displayed or not.
-By default, it is hidden.
+By default, the grid doesn't render any footer.

+If any of the columns specifies its `FooterTemplate` property, the footer row will appear.

-The `FooterTemplate` property of the column can be used to customize the content of the column footer cell.
+The `FooterTemplate` property of the control can be used to render an additional footer row for the entire table.